Sighmantaneous/soc_d-v_project/index.md

-Here is the VGATOP file which is used
+Here is the VGATOP file which is used It is a top level module that combines the clock generator the VgaSync generator, the colourCycle generator and the output pins

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153350.png">

-It includes all inputs(clock and reset) and VGA outputs for project as well as generating the 25Mhz

-Here all I altered was including row and column

 Here is the code for my Project **EXPLAIN**
 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153621.png">